Get the fastest Hawaii LLC formation online with worry-free services and support to start your business

 Next, it’s time to designate a registered agent for your LLC in Hawaii.
 This is a requirement for Hawaii LLCs.

-A registered agent receives legal paperwork on behalf of your LLC.
-That includes paperwork such as taxes, licenses, or state compliance documents.
+A registered agent receives legal paperwork (such as subpoenas) on behalf of your LLC.
+That can also include paperwork such as taxes, licenses, or state compliance documents.
 A registered agent can be the business owner, an involved party, or an outside business entity.
 However, they must be a Hawaii resident and authorized to do business in the state of Hawaii.

 And while you can certainly be the registered agent for your business, it’s not always a smart choice, as you’ll be required to always be available during normal business hours.
 Instead, you may benefit from hiring an outside registered agent service.
 Work when you want, too, as your Hawaii registered agent service will be available during normal business hours.